ch-ricardor/GIS/CyberTracker/README.md

 I found this application thanks to Dr. Todd Bacastow, in his course of GeoIntelligence.

-This is a reference to the site.
+This is the reference to the Cybertracker site.
+It is not only software, it contains a lot of _"Humanware"_

 ### By Louis Liebenberg